Bendat/autometa/documentation/website/docs/reference/assertions.md

 ```

 This works because `ensure` is a Proxy.
 When it detects that the argument is the `World` object, it delegates to the plugin factory associated with that world.

+When you’re inside a step handler or hook, the runner supplies the current world implicitly, so `ensure.custom.*` works without passing `world` around.

 ### Why the "Intermediate Property"?